FALL FESTIVALS & CELEBRATIONS

 This popular autumn festival, hosted by the Mennonite Heritage Center, has been enjoyed by the local community for over 40 years.
 The frolic is an opportunity to learn how Mennonites and their neighbors lived 100 or more years ago, with folk craft demonstrations, horse and wagon rides, and delicious Pennsylvania German food.

-Ambler's Oktoberfest celebrated 25 years in 2016.
-Once again in 2017, Butler Avenue will be lined with more than 90 vendors and 10 food trucks.
+Ambler's Oktoberfest is back again and celebrating its 27th year of celebrating the season.
+Butler Avenue will be lined with more than 90 vendors and 10 food trucks.
 The event also features live musical entertainment on two stages, kids rides, and of course, the beer garden.

 KESWICK VILLAGE FALL FESTIVAL